Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 Earliest Case Defining the 3p25.3 Critical Region Containing SETD5

-What was studied: Researchers described a patient with a small interstitial deletion at chromosome 3p25.3 and used the case to narrow down the critical region responsible for the associated intellectual disability and dysmorphic features.
+Researchers described a patient with a small deletion at chromosome region 3p25.3 and used that case to narrow down which part of the chromosome was responsible for the intellectual disability and physical features observed.

 • Identified a ~2.2 Mb deletion at 3p25.3 in a patient with intellectual disability, speech delay, and mild dysmorphic features.